 3. How does Google search work?

 When you submit your website to Google, Google (bots) crawls your website and stores all of its metadata in their database and indexes your website pages.
 When someone searches for a related topic (keyword), Google displays your website in the search result pages.
 All the other search engines also work in a similar way.

 On-Page SEO includes all the activities that we do on your website to optimize your website for search engines.
 On-Page SEO includes optimizing Title Tag, Description, Website URL, Image Alt Tags, etc. You control most of the On-Page SEO factors.

 5. What is off-page SEO?

-Off-Page SEO is everything that you do outside your website to opt.
+Off-Page SEO is everything that you do outside your website to optimize your website or web page for search engines to improve your website ranking.
 For example – Link Building, Promoting your website on Social Media, Etc.

 6. How can I index my new website in Google search really quickly?

 You need to tell Google that you have created a new website (Google still may get to know about your website but that may take time).
 If you want to quickly index your website, submit your website URL, and sitemap to Google.

 The sitemap contains the links of your website with the updated date.
 It’s an XML file that you need to submit to Google (and also to other search engines) so that once you add a new page to your website or if you update the existing page of your website, Google will come to know immediately and update your page in its database.